carmencchow/bellabeat_casestudy/README.md

 ![calories](https://github.com/user-attachments/assets/d77ea900-2d68-4e6d-9a6f-3674a9428630)

-As expected, the chart shows a strong positive correlation between calories burned and the number of steps walked.
-We can understand why walking 10,000 steps a day is widely recommended due to it's calorie-burning ability(?) which has positive health benefits like reversing heart disease (article link).

-Let’s see if the day of the week has any impact on our participants’ total daily step count.</p>
+As expected, the chart shows a strong positive correlation between calorie expenditure and step count.
+This supports the recommendation to walk 10,000 steps a day due to its calorie-burning benefits.
+Next, let's examine whether the day of the week impacts our participants’ total daily step count.</p>

 ```
 steps_by_day <- daily_df %>%